 GENERAL ADDRESS TO FLAMERS

 At least consider their motivations for writing.
+You and the author are strangers.
+Neither of you know each other's personalities or triggers or personal histories.
+You don't even know each other's age and living environment or their culture and upbringing.
+Yes, you may be doing it for fun.
+Or it is a genuine expression of outrage on your part.
+But keep in mind, the person you're attacking may not always share the same mental fortitude that you have.
+They may not have the same education you did.
+They didn't go through your life experiences.
+They don't know what you don't like.
+How could they?
+And how could you, in their shoes?
 They may not be doing it as a way of clearing their mind of distractions.
 They may not be trying to experiment or trying to start making a name for themselves.
 They may write simply for the reason that it makes them feel alive and for once feel confident and help them destress from their hectic lives.
 They may be writing to minimize their anxiety in social conventions.
 They may look to positive reviews as a way of bolstering their mood.
+They might be trying to attract friendly reception to feel happier.
 They may be writing personalities they wish they were instead in real life or incidents they wished happened or have happened.
-Taking someone down a peg is only a momentary thrill.
+They may be writing about their idols.
+When it is their own personal fantasies they're writing about, there is little point of censoring them when it does not affect you or the world as a whole.
+Yes, your eyes may burn and you wish to wreak vengeance for the amount of time you'd wasted on them, but taking someone down a peg is only a momentary thrill.
 I understand you might be feeling bored or loyal to another author or you're feeling just as terrible, but don't bring vulnerable people down.
 Your words have an impact.

 HOW TO WRITE A CRITIQUE AND HAVE THE WRITER TAKE YOU SERIOUSLY: